An STC can be considered to be EASA approved if it satisfies one of the following conditions:

 Should you require EASA validation of a foreign STC which does not fulfil any of the two conditions above, please request the STC holder to apply.

-Alternatively, you may apply for your own STC but need to prove eligibility by demonstrating capability in accordance with 21.A.112b, i.e. be a Design Organisation Approval (DOA) or Alternative Procedures to Design Organisation Approval (APDOA) holder if you are an EASA Member State applicant.
+You may apply for your own STC but need to prove eligibility by demonstrating capability in accordance with 21.A.112b, i.e. be a Design Organisation Approval (DOA) or Alternative Procedures to Design Organisation Approval (APDOA) holder if you are an EASA Member State applicant.

 Alternatively, you may contact a DOA of your choice.